tamaraverbuch/tamaraverbuch.github.io/resources/python/my_first_api.md

 ## Example Code
-Below is an example of creating an API endpoint that processes POST requests:
+Creating an API endpoint that processes POST requests:

 ```python
 from fastapi import FastAPI